sensu/sensu-docs/content/sensu-go/5.16/guides/contact-routing.md

   type: pipe' | sensuctl create
 {{< /highlight >}}

-You can run `sensuctl handler list --format yaml` to confirm that the handlers are ready to use.
+Run `sensuctl handler list --format yaml` to confirm that the handlers are ready to use.

 ### 4. Create a handler set

-To centralize contact management and simplify configuration, we'll create a handler set that combines our contact-specific handlers under a single handler name.
+To centralize contact management and simplify configuration, create a handler set that combines uour contact-specific handlers under a single handler name.

 Use `sensuctl` to create a `slack` handler set: